eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 But how robust is that edge?
 If we are to describe VSE simulations as "like how engineers can test the plans for a new skyscraper before actually building it," then I would hope that the engineers test the skyscraper in weather other than a perfectly sunny day.
 Perhaps we should see how the plans fare when there's a hurricane, or an earthquake, or a flood.
 If the skyscraper is only tested in perfect conditions, then that does not make me feel particularly safe if I have to live in it.

 And though there has been a good effort to stress-test VSE under a variety of conditions and models<d-cite key="wolk2023starVoting"></d-cite>, the most unrealistic issue I take with VSE is in the assumptions of *voter information quality*.

+> If the voter model, media model, and strategy model are realistic for a particular context, then VSE is probably a good metric for comparing voting methods.
+(Quinn, 2017<d-cite key="quinn2017vseSummary"></d-cite>)

-Some questions that I would like to raise are:
+I agree with this wholeheartedly.
+And in questioning the realism of the voter model, some questions that I would like to raise are:

 1. Do voters *actually* know their true utilities for all the candidates on the ballot?
 Might some voters *think* they prefer $B$ over $A$, but would actually be happier if $A$ won than $B$?
 If they score $B$ higher than $A$, perhaps because of a convincing campaign ad, and the runoff is between $A$ and $B$, then this voter will accidentally vote *against* their interests in the automatic runoff step.
 2. What if voters have never heard of some of the candidates?
 If the utility maximizer is someone most voters are not aware of, then they are not likely to score them highly, hurting that candidate's chance of winning.
 Similarly, if voters are fatigued and don't have time to thoughtfully score all the candidates, might that damage the accuracy of the election?
 How well do different systems handle such friction?